-The majority of earlier studies on the email spam have focused on the contents of email messages so as to distinguish spam messages from legitimate ones [1], [2], [3], [4].
-However, there is a growing realization in the networking community that effective anti-spam techniques can be developed only with a clear understanding of the spammer behavior at various levels, in particular, the network-level behavior.
-Behavioral characteristics of spammers such as the statistics of spam messages from different spammers, the spam arrival patterns across the IP address space, the number of mail servers in different (spam) networks, and the active duration of spammers, can significantly affect the effectiveness (or even the feasibility) of many anti-spam mechanisms [5], [6], [7], [8].
-Moreover, a clear understanding of the behavioral characteristics of spammers can also facilitate the design of new antispam mechanisms and new email delivery architectures that are inherently spam-resistant.
+In recent years, content-independent (CI) anti-spam techniques that aim to determine the likelihood of an incoming message to be spam based on the properties of the message sender, instead of the message content, have attracted a lot of attention [4, 15, 18, 21].
+However, in order for the CI anti-spam schemes to be effective, we must have a clear understanding of the behavioral characteristics of spammers that can distinguish spammers from the senders of legitimate messages.
+Behavioral characteristics of spammers such as the distributions of spam and non-spam messages by spam ratios, the statistics of spam messages from different spammers, the spam arrival patterns across the IP address space, the number of mail servers in different (spam) networks, and the active duration of spammers, can significantly affect both the feasibility and effectiveness of the CI anti-spam mechanisms.
+Moreover, a clear understanding of the behavioral characteristics of spammers can also facilitate the design of new anti-spam mechanisms and new email delivery architectures that are inherently spam-resistant.